zama-ai/concrete-core/concrete-core/docs/backends/backend_cuda.md

      let mut cuda_engine = CudaEngine::new(()).unwrap();
 ```
 In this tutorial, we'll use the `h_` prefix to designate data on the CPU (host), and the `d_` prefix to
 designate data on the GPU (device).
-Let's start by creating the necessary data on the CPU, just like in the FFTW backend tutorial:
+Let's start by creating the necessary data on the CPU, just like in the FFT backend tutorial:
 ```rust
      // Encrypt the input message
      let h_input_key: LweSecretKey64 = default_engine.generate_new_lwe_secret_key(lwe_dim).unwrap();